Sustainable open source

 - Google Summer of Code - a programme run by Google that funds students to work on open source projects

 There is a great deal of educational value, not to mention fun, in participating in open source projects.
 As a result it is not uncommon to find people contributing to open source in their spare time.
-Whilst a project will not become sustainable through volunteer contributions alone (all projects incur financial costs as well as human resource costs), they can have a significant impact if managed and rewarded correctly.
 Volunteer effort can be harnessed alongside any of the above models and can be found in the majority of open source projects.

 Users (as volunteers) are also critical to an open source project with respect to raising requirements and testing.
 As long as you manage user expectations with any given release it is possible to release open source software in beta or early adopter forms for testing which can considerably reduce your costs before a stable release.